Skip to Main Content

 Finding help:

 There are lots of people working at Shambala and they are all are there to help you if you are lost, anxious or unwell.
-You can go to the Info Point if you have a question or the Medical Tent if you feel unwell.
-If you are feeling anxious Tea and Empathy can help you.
+You can go to the Public Info Point if you have a question or the Welfare/Medical Tent if you feel unwell.
+There is a Sensory Space in the main arena, opposite the ferris wheel, if you feel anxious and need some time out.
 If you are unsure about where to go, there are lots of stewards in bright jackets all over the place who can help you or take you to the right place.

 Going home: